alephmembeth/alephmembeth.github.io/index.md

 + [services to the profession](./services.md), or
 + [grants, bursaries, and honours](./financials.md).

-Most of this information can also be found bundled in my curriculum vitae, of which you can find the most recent version in English [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and in German [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf).
+Most of this information can also be found in my curriculum vitae, which is available in its most recent English version [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/english/cv_english.pdf) and in German [here](https://github.com/alephmembeth/curriculum-vitae/blob/main/german/cv_german.pdf).
 If that’s not enough, you may also be interested in taking a look at my

 + [latest news](./news.md),
 + [current projects](./projects.md),